A real-analytic Jordan curve cannot bound infinitely many relative minima of area: The eigenfunction

 \section{The eigenfunction}

 In this section, we compute the eigenfunction of the variational problem associated with the second variation of area.
 This is shown in \cite{part1} to be $\phi = u_t \cdot N$, where $ u_t = du/dt$ is the ``tangent vector'' to the one-parameter family, and $N$ is the unit normal.
-The calculations in this section are similar to those in \cite{part2}, but applying to the whole $\w$-plane rather than only to compact subsets away from the $\alpha_i$, and applying not in the vicinity of the roots going to zero at the slowest rate, but also to the inner ``rings'' of roots.

-Only two assumptions will be made for our eigenfunction computation: we assume that $e > d$ and $R > Q$.
-(See (\ref{eq:ddef}), (\ref{eq:edef}), (\ref{eq:fdef}), and (\ref{eq:Kdef}) for the definitions of these quantities.)
-These assumptions imply that the power of $t$ that goes with $\BB$ is larger than the power of $t$ that goes with $\AA$.
-In the case $\gamma = \gamma_1$, we have $b=d=0$ and $R = m+k-N$ and $Q = m-N$, so the inequality in question is $m+k-N > m-N$.
-This assumption ensures that the unit normal, whose stereographic projection is $B/A$, is equal to $t$ to a positive power time $\BB/\AA$, so that on compact subsets of the $\w$-plane away from zeroes of $\AA$, the unit normal tends to $(-1,0,0)$.
+Only one assumption will be made for our eigenfunction computation: we assume that $\K > 0$.
+(See (\ref{eq:ddef}), (\ref{eq:edef}), (\ref{eq:fdef}), and (\ref{eq:Kdef}) for the definition of $\K$ and the quantities used to define $\K$.)
+This assumption ensures that the unit normal, whose stereographic projection is $B/A$, is equal to $t$ to a positive power times $\BB/\AA$, so that on compact subsets of the $\w$-plane away from zeroes of $\AA$, the unit normal tends to $(-1,0,0)$.
 Specifically we have

-and the exponent of $t$ is positive, by our assumptions.
+and $\K > 0$, by our assumptions.
 Differentiating the Weierstrass representation for $u$, we have